John Schneider (American football executive): Green Bay Packers

-He started working in the Scouting Department for the Green Bay Packers in 1993.
+Schneider started working in the scouting department of the Green Bay Packers in 1993.

 Kansas City Chiefs

 He was the director of pro personnel for the Chiefs from 1997 to 2000.

 Seattle Seahawks

 He worked for the Seahawks in 2000 under Ted Thompson as director of player personnel.

 Washington Redskins

 In 2001, Schneider became the vice president of player personnel.

 Green Bay Packers

 Schneider went back to the Green Bay Packers as the top personnel aide to the general manager.
-He then elevated to director of football operations.
+He was then elevated to director of football operations.